-For some people puberty is a blessing but for most of us it’s just a big nuisance where we go from cute and sweet to awkward and unsure.
-With puberty comes the surge of hormones, and the many, many intricate issues of teenage life, most prominent of which is oily skin.
+In part III of our three-part series on How To Understand Acne Better, we are going to focus on teenage acne.
+For some people puberty is a blessing but for most of us its just a big nuisance where we go from cute and sweet to awkward and unsure.
+With puberty comes the surge of hormones, and the intricate issues of teenage life, most prominent of which is oily skin.

-The hormones released during our teenage years causes hyper-secretion of oil by our sebaceous (oil releasing) glands.
-This causes our pores to get clogged; allowing bacteria to grow in them and thus causing breakouts, whiteheads and blackheads.
-Oily skin in general can be due to many reasons: genetic, hormonal, cosmetic or even diet based.
+The hormones released during your teenage years causes hyper-secretion of oil by your sebaceous (oil releasing) glands.
+This causes your pores to get clogged; allowing bacteria to grow in them and thus causing breakouts, whiteheads and blackheads.
+Oily skin can be due to many reasons: genetic, hormonal, cosmetic or even diet based.
 Oily skin is marked by a thick, shiny complexion and larger pores.

 On a general basis, oil is more in the T-zone: forehead, nose and chin.
 Some people even get it on their cheeks.
 Each person’s skin is different and a dermatologist can tell you exactly what kind of skin you have and which zones of your face is susceptible to oily skin.